deco3500/factopia/README.md

 ### Issue

   Nowadays people are constantly bombarded with a lot of news.
-  Consider the following scenario: You are surfing your favorite social network platform all jolly and such, behaving like how a standup citizen would, then someone decided to post something along the line of "Gummy bear does not contain real bear, *Gasps*".
+  Consider the following scenario: You are surfing your favorite social network platform all jolly and such, behaving like how a standup citizen would, then someone decided to post something along the line of "Gummy bear contain real bear, *Gasps*".
 Being a long time supporter of the product, you went out of your way to verify the fact, meaning a lot of surfing the web with the promise of walls of text, not knowing if it just someone doing it for the fun and giggles...
   How many times have that already happen to you?
   Are you tired of walls of text?
   I know that I am.